slsu0424/COVID19-Drug-Therapies/README.md

 The only 2 required parameters during the set-up are:

-Admin Password for the the Dedicated SQL Pool being deployed.
+- **Admin Password** for the Synapse Dedicated SQL Pool being deployed.
-Principal ID this is to set the storage permissions for the feast registry store.
-You can find the value for this by opening Cloud Shell and run the following command:
+- **Prefix ID** to preface the resources with a name you can later search for.

 > **NOTE**: Be sure to manually pause the SQL pool when you are not using it from the Synapse Workspace to reduce cost.
 Follow the steps below to pause the SQL pool:
 > * Navigate to the Synapse workspace